 Please show up as early as possible for rehearsal in the coming weeks.
-We will try to start Juke practice at 6:45 pm beginning next week through March 15 (the last Monday practice before the performance).
+We will start Juke practice at 6:45 pm next week (our last Monday practice before the performance).

 Shoji has posted the parts and the song here: Juke.

 Intro: The drummer will start, then Shoji will count us in.
 Bass comes in alone at first and the chord part joins the bass players at the IV chord.

 At the first break verse: A harmonica solo (Grant) starts at the IV chord and the melody players drop out for the remainder of the verse.
 Chord players play as usual.

 Two more solo verses follow (Grant for 12 bars and Linda for 12 bars).
 During these verses, melody players lay out and chord players play as usual.